00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 20:23 Maybe it's highlighting a weakness in your infrastructure, your DevOps story.

-20:28 You could say, "Well, that's out of my control.
+20:28 You could say, well, that's out of my control.

-20:30 It's not my problem."
-Or you could say, "Actually, folks, look, this is pointing out this is the least stable pillar of our uptime for our app." >> Yeah, that's a good point.
+20:31 Or you could say, no, actually folks, look, this is pointing out, this is the least stable pillar of our uptime for our app, right?

-20:40 The other thing since we're talking about randomness, that's important to discuss, is the use of property-based testing tools.
+20:40 The other thing, since we're talking about randomness, that's important to discuss is the use of property-based testing tools.

-20:57 And there may be cases where hypothesis reveals a bug and that could in fact actually be a bug in my program even though I've run exactly that same test case frequently in the past.
+20:57 And there may be cases where Hypothesis reveals a bug, and that could, in fact, actually be a bug in my program, even though I've run exactly that same test case frequently in the past.

-21:10 And it just happens to be the case that in that run when I was using a hypothesis property-based test, it was able to find a potential problem.
+21:10 And it just happens to be the case that in that run, when I was using a Hypothesis property-based test, it was able to find a potential problem.

-21:20 So in that situation, even though that test didn't fail the last three times, this could still be a silver lining to suggest that there is a problem with my program and I need to resolve it because hypothesis has randomly generated an input that I haven't seen previously.
+21:20 So, in that situation, even though that test didn't fail the last three times, this could still be a silver lining to suggest that there is a problem with my program, and I need to resolve it because Hypothesis has randomly generated an input that I haven't seen previously.

-21:37 The hypothesis story is interesting.
+21:37 Yeah, the Hypothesis story is interesting.

-21:41 After reading some of the work that you're doing here, thinking things like hypothesis and parameterized testing and those sorts of things where they just, they naturally take some test scenario and run it over and over with a bunch of different inputs.
+21:43 Thinking things like Hypothesis and parameterized testing and those sorts of things, where they just naturally take some test scenario and run it over and over with a bunch of different inputs, probably uncovers this better than one-off tests, I imagine.

 22:03 And in those situations, it doesn't constrain its execution by a specific period of time.